superdevofficial/buffet/README.md

-buffet
+buffet-angular
 ======

-Static file server with in-memory cache
+Static file server with in-memory cache for Angular (forked version from Carlos Rodriguez's)

 Usage
 -----